-The accounting policies adopted in the preparation of the interim condensed financial statements are consistent with those followed in the preparation of the Company's annual financial statements for the year ended 31 December 2020, except for the adoption of new standards effective as of 1 January 2021.
+The accounting policies adopted in the preparation of the interim condensed financial statements are consistent with those followed in the preparation of the Company's annual financial statements for the year ended 31 December 2021, except for the adoption of new standards effective as of 1 January 2022.
 The Company has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.

-Several amendments apply for the first time in 2021, but do not have an impact on the interim condensed financial statements of the Company.
+There are IFRS adopted for the first time in 2022, but do not have an impact on the interim condensed financial statements of the Company.